aby2s/twitter_classifier/README.md

 * Changed value of a column minutes on line 3674 ellen from 20f to 20 I didn't find any problems with test_set.csv.
 ## CatBoost and a GPU
 CatBoost is set to train on a GPU.
 If you don't have a GPU with 6GB VRAM available, you can run training on a CPU.
-To do so, change task_type parameter to GPU in CatBoost constructor.
+To do so, change task_type parameter to CPU in CatBoost constructor.
 It will take more time to train (a couple of hours on an average CPU vs. several minutes on a GPU), but it will work fine.
 CatBoost doesn't require a GPU on inference.